ibm-cloud-docs/containers/cs_planning.md

 Rather than creating a load balancer service for each app that you want to expose to the public, Ingress provides a unique public route that lets you forward public requests to apps inside and outside your cluster based on their individual paths.
 Ingress consists of two main components.
 The Ingress resource defines the rules for how to route incoming requests for an app.
 All Ingress resources must be registered with the Ingress controller that listens for incoming HTTP or HTTPS service requests and forwards requests based on the rules defined for each Ingress resource.

 When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically creates a highly available Ingress controller for your cluster and assigns a unique public route with the format `<cluster_name>.<region>.containers.mybluemix.net` to it.
-The public route is linked to a portable public IP address that is provisioned into your {{site.data.keyword.BluSoftlayer_notm}} account during cluster creation.
+The public route is linked to a portable public IP address that is provisioned into your IBM Bluemix Infrastructure (SoftLayer) account during cluster creation.

 To expose an app via Ingress, you must create a Kubernetes service for your app and register this service with the Ingress controller by defining an Ingress resource.
 The Ingress resource specifies the path that you want to append to the public route to form a unique URL for your exposed app, like for example: `mycluster.us-south.containers.mybluemix.net/myapp`.
 When you enter this route into your web browser, the request is sent to the linked portable public IP address of the Ingress controller.
 The Ingress controller checks if a routing rule for the `myapp` path in the `mycluster` cluster exists.
 If a matching rule is found, the request including the individual path is forwarded to the pod where the app is deployed, considering the rules that were defined in the original Ingress resource object.
 In order for the app to process incoming requests, make sure that your app listens on the individual path that you defined in the Ingress resource.